hang-yin/hang-yin.github.io/_pages/about.md

     title: "Image 3 title caption"
 ---

-I am a student at Northwestern University pursuing a Master of Science in Robotics degree.
-My interests range from Robotics to Software Engineering.
-I am eager to explore opportunities and learn through challenges.
+Hi there!
+I'm Hang, a graduate student at Northwestern University pursuing a Master of Science in Robotics degree with a focus on machine learning, computer vision, and control systems.
+I have a solid foundation in programming languages including Python, C++, C, and JavaScript, and am proficient in frameworks like ROS2 and PyTorch.
+I also have experience with embedded systems and have implemented algorithms for robotics projects such as quad-rotor control and mobile manipulation.
+My recent projects involve implementing Feature-based SLAM on a TurtleBot, ChatGPT-powered Robot Chef, and Edge-conditioned GCN for Sentiment Analysis.
+I am actively seeking full-time opportunities in the field of robotics and am excited to explore challenging projects that leverage my skills and interests.

 ## Education